-Research shows a large positive impact on behaviors of people who work with wellness coaches in addition to dieting and exercise.
-An article by Deborah Gardner (2014), shed light on how wellness coaching can actually help to change a person’s behavior which attributes to more positive outcomes.
+Research shows a large positive impact on the behaviors of people who work with wellness coaches in addition to dieting and exercise.
+An article by Deborah Gardner (2014), sheds light on how wellness coaching can actually help to change a person’s behavior and results in more positive outcomes of goals.

 What is a Wellness Coach?

-Wellness coaches are health professional who not only target physical fitness but also mind and spirit in conjunction with overall lifestyle.
+Wellness coaches are health professionals who target not only physical fitness but also the mind, spirit, and overall lifestyle.

 These health professionals have a great understanding of psychology as it relates to health.
-A wellness coach can help you set goals to improve many areas of your life such as diet, exercise, emotional health, and how to obtain better motivation to meet objectives.
+A wellness coach can help you set goals in many areas of your life such as dieting, exercise, emotional health, and how to increase your motivation to achieve your goals.

 Just like having a sports coach, a wellness coach can guide you to what “plays” in life will help you achieve your aspirations.

-Wellness coaches can also help you learn ways to prevent disease or live healthier with a disease you may suffer from.
+Wellness coaches can also help you learn ways to prevent disease or better manage a disease you may suffer from.

 “Wellness coaching requires a unique set of skills that are not taught in traditional coach training programs.
 A wellness coach works with individuals or groups who want to make changes in their lifestyle to optimize their health and wellbeing.”